 How to do Amazon keyword research for your books

 When you publish a new book, finding the best seven Amazon KDP keywords can often prove a difficult task.
-This is especially true for new authors.
-Even some seasoned self-publishing authors find it an onerous task.

 What are Amazon keywords?

 Search engines use keywords.
 Google, Bing and also Amazon, want to understand what a website, web page, product, or in the case of authors, a book, is about.

 It is why keywords for your product, that is your book, are so relevant.

 Each of their search engines uses similar types of algorithms to analyse a web page quickly.